 For more information about Instrumental and Intuitive Grief, click here to read an interview with Ken Doka.
 Also, in 2010, Doka and Martin published an update to their previous book entitled Grieving Beyond Gender: Understanding the Ways Men and Women Mourn, Revised Edition.
 Additional resources exist at the Hospice Foundation of America (www.hospicefoundation.org) and the Association of Death Education and Counseling (www.adec.org) websites.

-Lara Moretti, LSW, CT is Manager of Family Support Services at Gift of Life Donor Program in Philadelphia, PA
+Lara Moretti, LSW, CT is the Director of Family Support Services at Gift of Life Donor Program in Philadelphia, PA